Prime Minister Urges Traders, Businessmen, Industrialists To Help Generate Taxes For National Prosperity - UrduPoint

 Prime Minister Urges Traders, Businessmen, Industrialists To Help Generate Taxes For National Prosperity

-Prime Minister Imran Khan Wednesday stressed upon traders, businessmen and industrialists to come forward and work with the government in cohesion for collection of taxes which he termed as pre-requisite for running the financial matters of the country
+Prime Minister Imran Khan Wednesday stressed upon traders, businessmen and industrialists to come forward and work with the government in cohesion for collection of taxes which were a prerequisite for running the country's financial matters

-Addressing an award distribution ceremony of the Gujranwala Chamber of Commerce, the prime minister invited the traders' community and industrialist to work as team with the government.
+Addressing an award distribution ceremony of the Gujranwala Chamber of Commerce, the prime minister invited the traders' community and industrialists to work as a team with the government.

-He expressed the confidence that with collective efforts, they would surpass the current difficult phase of economy.
+He expressed the confidence that with collective efforts, they would overcome the current difficult phase of economy.

-He regretted that the country was burdened with whopping debt of Rs 30,000 billion in the last one decade by the previous rulers and half of collected taxes went for payment of these loans and interest.
+He regretted that the country was burdened with whopping debts of Rs 30,000 billion in the last decade by the previous rulers and half of collected taxes went for payment of those loans and interest.

-The prime minister declared that the country could no longer function under such conditions and the persisting mindset.
-About 70 per cent out of total tax was being paid by 300 companies alone whereas the ratio of paying taxes in the service and agriculture sectors was dismal.
+The prime minister said the country could no longer function under such conditions and the mindset.
+About 70 per cent of the total tax collected was being paid by 300 companies alone whereas the ratio of paying taxes in the service and agriculture sectors was dismal.

-In 2013, the prime minister said, the then minister had admitted huge corruption in FBR but now it was now being reformed.
+In 2013, the prime minister said, the then minister had admitted huge corruption in the FBR but now it was being reformed.

-About resistance showed by certain groups of traders over tax measures, the prime minister declared that he would not bow to pressure and such tactics and would not budge from the steps as it would amount to disloyalty with the country.
+About resistance showed by certain groups of traders over tax measures, Imran Khan declared that he would not bow to the pressure and such tactics, and budge from the steps as it would amount to disloyalty with the country.

 He observed that the country did not have financial resources whereas on the other hand, the people were demanding establishment of schools, universities and hospitals.
-These could be possible when there were enough resources with the government and referred to tax collection measures in this regard.
+It could only be possible when there were enough resources with the government, he added and referred to the tax collection measures in that regard.